humanmade/S3-Uploads/README.md

 Passing `--sync` will only upload files that are newer in `<from>` or that don't exist on S3 already.
 Use `--dry-run` to test.

-There is also an all purpose `cp` command for arbitraty copying to and from S3.
+There is also an all purpose `cp` command for arbitrary copying to and from S3.

 ```
 wp s3-uploads cp <from> <to>